niek265/BO2-No-Box-Limits/README.md

 # BO2-No-Box-Limits

-This modification disabled map specific and game specific weapon limits. \
+This modification disables map specific and game specific weapon limits. \
 There are a couple of versions I made so you can pick witch one fits best.

 ## Installation